MicrosoftLearning/mslearn-databricks/Instructions/Exercises/AI-02-RAG.md

 3. In a new cell, run the following code to search for relevant documents based on a query vector.

      ```python
-    index.similarity_search(
+    results_dict=index.similarity_search(
         query_text="Anthropology fields",
         columns=["title", "text"],
-        num_results=2
+        num_results=1
     )

+    display(results_dict)
      ```

 Verify that the output finds the corresponding Wiki page related to the query prompt.

 ## Augment Prompts with Retrieved Data:

+Now we can enchance the capabilities of large language models by providing them with additional context from external data sources.
+By doing so, the models can generate more accurate and contextually relevant responses.

-1. Combine the retrieved data with the user's query to create a rich prompt for the LLM.
+1. In a new code cell, run the following code to combine the retrieved data with the user's query to create a rich prompt for the LLM.

      ```python
+    # Convert the dictionary to a DataFrame
+    results = spark.createDataFrame([results_dict['result']['data_array'][0]])

+    from transformers import pipeline

+    # Load the summarization model
+    summarizer = pipeline("summarization")

+    # Extract the string values from the DataFrame column
+    text_data = results.select("_2").rdd.flatMap(lambda x: x).collect()

+    # Pass the extracted text data to the summarizer function
+    summary = summarizer(text_data, max_length=512, min_length=100, do_sample=False)

     def augment_prompt(query_text):
-        context = " ".join(search_results.select("text").rdd.flatMap(lambda x: x).collect())
+        context = " ".join(summary.select("text").rdd.flatMap(lambda x: x).collect())
         return f"Query: {query_text}\nContext: {context}"

     prompt = augment_prompt("Explain the significance of the Turing test")
     print(prompt)
      ```

-- Generate Responses with LLM:
-    2. Use an LLM like GPT-3 or similar models from Hugging Face to generate responses.
+3. Use an LLM like GPT-3 or similar models from Hugging Face to generate responses.

     ```python
     from transformers import GPT2LMHeadModel, GPT2Tokenizer